Jenő Rákosi: Life

 Drama Writing in his career Gergely Csiky (later parallels) while constantly been on the rise before.
 At the time, it was made for the establishment of the People's Theatre and Rákosi made a great deal; the idea was brought and served the final stage; He became collector, manager, clerk of the committee and was qualified as a theatre director.
 He undertook the ad without an invitation, in 1875 the institute received annual wage of 10,000 HUF.
 He organized a troupe of folk plays and works, and operettas and cultural attractions.
 The German theatre was weakened by the better performance of the contract and by the Société des Auteurs et Compositeurs Dramatiques Parisian troupe concluded that all Paris successful piece of storytelling right to Budapest secured for the People's Theatre.
 In 1881, he was headed to the theater and during this time was not only a director but also a director, translator, recasting it.

 In 1881, the Pesti Napló became divided when József Csukássy, along with more particularly those of the editorial board, called Rákosi to base the Budapesti Hírlap on 15 June 1881.
 After the establishment of the political newspaper, József had cancer and after his death on 27 May 1891 Ferenc Csajthay became editor of the paper, while the editor in chief and publisher was Rákosi.
 It soon became one of the most often read in public goods; A political party affiliation was not present in the paper, especially with the idea of national service.
 Rákosi wrote most of the editorials and determined the direction.
 Rákosi worked for the Budapesti Hírlap for forty years, where he was editor in chief and constant contributor.
 Its purpose was, as he writes: "All this advocacy and support, which serves the cause of Hungarians in any field or respect for life."
 The board of reconciliation was on the side, but advocated the extension of national rights.

 On several occasions, he was a notable factor on the political public opinion.
 He had a confidential and intimate relationship with Publikumával, a sign of the immediate impact of a public purpose by collecting notable amounts could be raised.
 In the 1890s, he considerably extended his business ventures; he founded the newspaper Fashion, the Children's fashion and lingerie Laundry by fashion magazine, and by the end of 1896 created the Evening Newspaper.

 On 5 May 1892, the Hungarian Academy of Sciences elected him as a corresponding member.
-On 10 November 1896, the Hungarian nobility received his name Mindszent, and he became a member of the House of Lords on 1 January 1903.
+On 10 November 1896, Rákosi was granted nobility with the particle "mindszenti", and he became a member of the House of Magnates on 1 January 1903.